bitmovin/bitmovin-player-web-samples/README.md

   * [buildPlayerWithNpm](angular/src/app/bitmovin-player/bitmovin-player.component.ts): Using the Bitmovin NPM package
 * [**react**](react/)
   * [reactJs](react/reactjs.html): Using the Bitmovin Player within a react component
+  * [buildPlayerWithBundledNpmClassBased](react/class-based/bundled-player/src/bitmovinPlayer.js): Using the Bitmovin Monolithic NPM package on a class based React component.
-  * [buildPlayerWithBundledNpm](react/class-based/bundled-player/src/bitmovinPlayer.js): Using the Bitmovin Monolithic NPM package
+  * [buildPlayerWithBundledNpmFunctionBased](react/function-based/bundled-player/src/bitmovinPlayer.js): Using the Bitmovin Monolithic NPM package on a function based React component.
+  * [buildPlayerWithModularNpmClassBased](react/class-based/modular-player/src/bitmovinPlayer.js): Using the Bitmovin Modular NPM package on a class based React component.
-  * [buildPlayerWithModularNpm](react/class-based/modular-player/src/bitmovinPlayer.js): Using the Bitmovin Modular NPM package
+  * [buildPlayerWithModularNpmFunctionBased](react/function-based/modular-player/src/bitmovinPlayer.js): Using the Bitmovin Modular NPM package on a function based React component.
 * [**vue**](vue)
   * [vueJs](vue/vuejs.html): Using the Bitmovin Player within a vue.js component